WarrenHood/MemNinja-rs/README.md

-# HoodMem
+# MemNinja

-A WIP memory hacking crate.
+A WIP memory hacking crate written in Rust.

 ## Supported Platforms
 - Windows (Run as Administrator)